Kalsi-Manjot-Singh/devjournal/Hinge_Bot.md

 - Added `.gitignore` adjustments

 **Reflection:** Starting to build a more solid foundation — logging and device identity will make the flow more realistic and easier to debug.

+## Day 4 – July 22, 2025
+- Built and tested **sendOTP function**
+- Implemented **sendInstallId()** for onboarding
+- Fixed rate-limiting issues from Hinge by tweaking device handling
+- Improved full logging for OTP submit + token store
+- Made edits to onboarding docs for clarity

+**Reflection:** OTP handling is critical — today’s progress means we can reliably get tokens and move deeper into the onboarding flow.